Govkrish3399/INDIAN-PREMIER-LEAGUE-DATA-ANALYSIS-USING-TABLEAU/README.md

 There are three tasks to be performed in this project:

-1. Match Statistics
+1. Match Statistics:

    Toss outcome VS Match Outcome(for each ground and venue).
    Biggest Wins(by runs and by wickets).

- 2.Player Statistics
+ 2.Player Statistics:

    Orange cap contenders( the batsman who have scored the maximum no of run in a particular season).
    Purple cap contenders(the bowler who have taken maximum wickets in a particular season).
    Batsman who have hit most number of six and fours in a particular season.

-3. Team Statistics
+3. Team Statistics:

    Most Wins in a particular season

 Business Insights/inferences from the IPL data Analysis